Architecture of Karnataka: Vijayanagara architecture

 An aspect of Vijayanagara architecture that shows the cosmopolitanism of the great city is the presence of many secular structures bearing Islamic features.
 The concentration of structures like pavilions, stables and towers suggests they were for use by royalty.
 This harmonious exchange of architectural ideas must have happened during rare periods of peace between the Hindu and Muslim kingdoms.
 The "Great Platform" (Mahanavami dibba) has relief carvings in which the figures seem to have the facial features of central Asian Turks who were known to have been employed as royal attendants.

 Archaeological Survey of India's recent excavations in Hampi have revealed a large number of palatial complexes and basements of several platforms including a large number of stone images, beautiful terracotta objects and stucco figures.
 Ceramics and variety of porcelain and inscribed Buddhist sculptures of 2nd–3rd century have also been unearthed.

+The structures at Hampi would have had significant colouring unlike the sandstone tint these structures have today.

 Saavira Kambada Basadi, built in the Vijayanagara style, is considered an architectural wonder.
 The temple is full of elaborate sculptures and decoration.
 The doorway of the temple has intricate carvings and is enclosed with ornate walls..
 The 1000 pillars with exquisite detail, support the temple and no two pillar are alike.
 Saavira Kambada Basadi along with Shravanabelagola, Kamal Basadi and Brahma Jinalaya are considerest the most important Jain centers in Karnataka.